Pest Identification: Ants in Tennessee

 Where to Find Ants in Your Home

-- Your kitchen—From your pantry to your cabinets and countertops, ants love finding the food in your kitchen for their nests.
+- Your kitchen—From your pantry to your cabinets and countertops, they love finding the food in your kitchen for their nests.

 - Your bathroom—Ants don’t just seek out food.
 Like other insects, ants need water, and the standing water in your bathroom is easy game.